mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   Melna gently pulled her closer to the light and observed even more bruises and wounds and scars across her whole body.

   "My goodness.
-How did you get all of these before?"
-Melna asked as she pressed gently on a few smaller bruises she saw, to see if Ginnu could feel them.
+How did you get all of these?"
+Melna asked as she pressed gently on a few healing cuts to see if they had gone numb.
 She winced uneasily at each one.

   "I don't know," she said, "But whoever I was, I don't want to be her anymore."

-  Melna smiled and said, "I'm glad," but silently she knew that she and Ramne must have been in an abusive relationship.
-She had to get her away from him.
+  Melna smiled and said, "I'm glad," but silently she knew that she had to get her away from him.

   "Come with me to Heiko," Melna asked.